databrary/www/databrary/input/pages/about/use-cases.md

 - Use various tools contributed to the archive to enhance understanding of their own data.

 ## Collaborate
-- Collaborate with like-minded researchers in another area of development to create corpora of data with shared coding schemes and other metadata, as exemplified by [CHILDES and TalkBank](http://talkbank.org).
+- Collaborate with like-minded researchers in another area of development to create corpora of data with shared coding schemes and other metadata.
 - Comment on datasets shared by others; add tags to help others mine datasets.